jorgegv/rage1/doc/BANKING-DESIGN.md

   - Bits 0-2: physical bank (0-7)

-  - Bit 3: bank half (0: low 0xC000; 1: high 0xE000)
+  - Bit 3-4: page number (0-3)

-  - Bit 4: RO/RW (0: readonly; 1: read/write)
+  - Bit 5: RO/RW (0: readonly; 1: read/write)

-- Depending on bit 4 of the MMT entry, the section would be treated differently when paging: it would only be copied to LOWMEM when paging it in (for RO sections); or it would be copied to LOWMEM when paging it in and _back_ to the bank when paging it out (for RW sections)
+- Depending on bit 5 of the MMT entry, the section would be treated differently when paging: it would only be copied to LOWMEM when paging it in (for RO sections); or it would be copied to LOWMEM when paging it in and _back_ to the bank when paging it out (for RW sections)

 - For this to work, now we _do need_ to know which of the physical banks was the one selected for the data that is currently in LOWMEM (since we may need to copy data back to it).
 So we  need to track it somewhere.

 - There are performance considerations, since each time a section is paged in/out, a whole block of data might need to be copied back and forth (once for a RO section, and twice for a RW section).
 So this is definitely not a mechanism to be used frequently, or inside loops, but sporadically.

-- It would be interesting to explore reducing the section size (to e.g.
-  4kB).
-It would make it easier to use it more often during the game (since copying data would be faster, less data involved), but it would make it more inconvenient since code in a section cannot call code in other sections (only code in the main section).

 - It would also be interesting to explore copying functions different from LDIR based ones.
-Copying 8 kB with an LDIR instruction takes around 50ms.
+Copying 4 kB with an LDIR instruction takes around 25ms.

 This is indeed a paging memory manager design :-)

 ## Design Keys for Game Data

-- All of the game code must reside in low memory (below 0xc00), as a rule of thumb.
+- All of the game code must reside in low memory (below 0xc000), as a rule of thumb.
 Code that is used in exceptional situations (menu, start, game end, game over conditions) can be in other banks provided that it does not call anything outside its own bank or the main bank.